Income Protection for Tradies

 How can income protection help tradies?

-Have you ever considered how you’d cover your bills and expenses if you were to get hurt on a building site, workshop or weekend camping trip?
-Income protection is a special type of life insurance that covers you if you’re unable to work for an extended period due to illness or injury.
+Have you ever considered how you’d cover your bills and expenses if you were to get hurt on a building site, at the workshop, or on your way to the next job?
+Income protection covers you if you’re unable to work for an extended period due to illness or injury.

-So, if you’re responsible for supporting your family and paying the bills, income protection insurance can relieve some of the financial pressure so you can focus on getting better.
+Ultimately, if you’re responsible for supporting your family and paying the bills, income protection insurance can take some of the financial pressure off your shoulders so you can focus on getting better.

-With an income protection policy, you can receive a monthly benefit of up to 70% of your income if you’re not able to work for an extended period due to illness or injury.
+With an income protection policy, you receive a monthly benefit – usually up to 70% of your pre-tax income – if you’re not able to work for an extended period due to illness or injury.

-When you take out an income protection policy, you can usually choose from a range of different options.
+When you take out an income protection policy, you can usually make a few tweaks to the policy.
 For example, you can choose the benefit period, as well as the length of the waiting period.

 The benefit period is the length of time you’ll receive monthly payments while you’re unable to work due to your illness or injury.
-In most income protection policies, you’ll find benefit periods of two or five years, or otherwise up to a specific age (such as 65).
+For most income protection policies, you’ll find benefit periods of two or five years, or otherwise up to a specific age, like 65 (when you’re hopefully clocking off work for good).

-The waiting periods is the time you need to wait between the injury or illness and when the payments start.
+The waiting period is the time your injury or illness needs to stop you from working before any payments start.
 For most income protection policies, this varies from 14 days up to two years.

-If an insurer doesn’t ask about your medical history at all, it could mean that their policy has either narrower policy definitions or more exclusions.
+And if an insurer doesn’t ask about your medical history at all during the application process, it could mean that their policy has either narrower policy definitions or more exclusions.
+Doing so could be their way of minimising risk in their pool.

 What’s the average cost of income protection for tradies?